TABLE OF CONTENT

 - Medical negligence

-Cica compensates even for psychological injuries if diagnosed by a psychologist.
-Some physical injuries include:
+CICA pays even for mental health injuries if proven by a psychologist.
+Some such injuries include:

 - PTSD